herobank110/userbank/docs/index.md

 The requested `<id>` must be a positive integer, indicating the ID of the user record to delete.
-If the record was successfully removed the response has status code 200 and no body.
+If the record was successfully removed the response has status code 200.

 If the `<id>` is not a positive integer the response has status code 400 and no body.
 If there was a database error, such as no user by that